MattCSmith/Project-365/README.md

 I realised that recently I am no longer pushing my self to learn anything new, and if I am going to commit to overhauling the frontend I should at least look at utilising different tools/frameworks and services.
 Otherwise I would just be building yet another React application in much the same way I have done multiple time before.

 After looking at different options and solutions, I spend some time today evaluating Next JS and vercel as a potential solution.
 Tomorrow I will experiement some more and decide.

+## Day 78
+#### **Project:** Challenged.Dev - Next.js FrontEnd

+So today I spent a bunch of time setting up Next.js with Contentful & Netlify.
+Still have a bit of experiementing to do, but its looking like a great option for the front end.